Useful Weblog Design | Analyzing Weblog Layouts, Sidebars, Content material Tables

 3. Single column layout

 Another very common approach to blog design.
 In the pictures below you can see how Limble CMMS and WiseStamp Use the same approach, but with different results.

 Limble CMMS has created custom images to make them glow and grab the reader's attention.
 For this reason, visitors can see no more than 2 content suggestions with a single mouse roll.

-On the other hand, WiseStamp has decided to sacrifice the featured images in one way, but in return, they can put multiple content suggestions on a single screen.
+On the other hand, WiseStamp has decided to sacrifice the presented images in a way.
+In return, however, they can summarize multiple content suggestions on a single screen.